Holt is now accepting submissions for our 2019 Adoptee Scholarship contest!

 I decided to write a slam poem about one of the most life-changing experiences I’ve ever had with my mom regarding my adoption.
 She wrote a book about me when I was 4 years old so I decided the best way to allude to her work was to write something back.
 She gave me her love through words so I wanted to do the same.
 I wanted to specifically highlight an instance of me as a child to represent how our relationship has transcended as well as how it will stay that way.
 My family means the world to me and this was my gift back to them, a letter of love you might say, before I left for college.

-Jill Cuzzolino is currently a freshman at Rutgers University in New Brunswick, NJ.
+Jill Cuzzolino is a student at Rutgers University in New Brunswick, NJ.
 She plans to double major in political science and linguistics.

 I never thought about my chinky eyes compared to my Swedish blue-eyed family until 10-year-olds started questioning the white people in family photos.
 I was perceived as this Asian Orphan Annie and wanted to bury my heritage to culturally fit in with my friends and physically fit in with my family.
 My attitude changed in 2007 at Korean adoptee culture camp: my safe haven to explore my roots.
 In 2013, I traveled to Korea, where I visited my homeland but realized that I was never home until landing at JFK and driving to New Jersey.
 Korea is home to a rich culture and a selfless woman who let go a piece of herself, yet I would never trade in my bulla-eating family for a life 6,800 miles away.
 In the acrylic painting “Cirkel of Seouls,” my and my family’s hands are surrounded by images inspired by both the Korean and Swedish cultures.
 To my 10-year-old self: you will be crucified for not coming from the land of sushi or Mulan and being apathetic towards a past you have no memory of, yet you will learn to embrace your unique heritage(s) and non-nuclear family makeup that blessed you with this life today.

-Sarah Carlson is currently a freshman at the University of Delaware, majoring in fashion merchandising.
+Sarah Carlson is a student at the University of Delaware, majoring in fashion merchandising.
 Her goal is to double minor in French and journalism.

 Original Piano Arrangement